 - Zavolzhsky GAZ-3344-20

 The GAZ-3344-20 Aleut is a Russian two-section tracked amphibious all-terrain carrier built by Zavolzhsky Tracked Tractor Plant for Arctic and difficult-terrain mobility.
-Public reporting describes it as an 11-ton class support vehicle able to carry roughly 2.5 tons or a rear passenger module, and visual loss trackers document Aleut vehicles destroyed after Russia deployed Arctic-capable equipment to Ukraine.
+It is the military GAZ-3344 family configuration, with a crew/power module, configurable rear module, low-ground-pressure tracked articulation, and an unarmored transport role.
+Public reporting and visual loss trackers document Aleut carriers destroyed after Russia sent Arctic-capable support vehicles to Ukraine.

 Role in Conflicts